grzegorznowak/cardano-node-role/README.md

 ## Donations

 Running CI pipeline for this project is no fluff, so your support is highly appreciated

-##### Support with ADA
+You can support this project by buying a native token minted using this very role and called a `FKL`, which pays tribute to Guy Richie's movies.

+Simply Send 2ADA to the following address and I will send you 1FKL + ~1.5ADA back, fees excluded.

 `addr1q8ckqv8hm9zsvv8glxypmj3chfymjttnppfeypgt4zy09p6nzz27ada3sl2vhc30j64g2j6788fkqx4cqmgzxvxxyurs479zqu`